Meet FRIDA’s 2013 Grantee Partners!

 We are very excited to announce FRIDA’s new Grantee Partners for 2013!

-The 13 dynamic new groups come from countries including; Trinidad & Tobago, Brazil, Nicaragua, Mexico, Afghanistan, Kyrgyzstan, Slovenia, Romania, Burundi, Nigeria, Zimbabwe and Vietnam.
-This brings our total number of grantees to 26!
+The 13 dynamic new groups come from countries including; Trinidad & Tobago, Brazil, Nicaragua, Mexico, Afghanistan, Kyrgyzstan, Slovenia, Romania, Burundi, Nigeria, Zimbabwe, Vietnam, Nepal, Burkina Faso, Ecuador and Egypt.
+This brings our total number of grantees to 30!
 We are honored to be working with all of our grantee partners and look forward to sharing more about their work with you soon.
 As you will see the grantees are all using brave, creative and innovative tactics to make change in their communities.

 Here they are…